 2. You Take Cheap Customers.

 All because they became so burdened and saddled with cheap customers.
 At that point they may not even be able to hire.
-The cheap customers will start to stall their IT services business growth out.
-They won’t have the money to to invest in automation.
+The cheap customers will start to stall their IT services business growth.
+They won’t have the money to invest in automation.
 They won’t have the money to invest in people.
-That is definitely not the way you want to be growing either.
+That is definitely not the way you want your MSP growth either.
 You’ve got to make sure you have correct profit margins.

 3. Your Offerings Aren’t Competitive.

 You have to be able to compete with the market.
 You have to offer services like cybersecurity, managed services, and compliance.
 If your target market is medical, or CMC, you

 better have compliance.
 Companies that have compliance in areas their competitors do not, are taking clients away from other MSPs like candy from a baby.
 Their competitors are not even talking about compliance much less offering it.
 You will either get to the point in your business where you are forced to do compliance work, or lose your customers to MSPs who are doing it.